inlets/mixctl/README.md

 It could also be used as a lightweight load-balancer for K3s servers.

+Perhaps use this instead of IP Virtual Server (IPVS)?

+This is a lightweight, multi-arch, multi-OS, uncomplicated way to reverse proxy different TCP connections and/or load balance them.

+[IPVS](https://debugged.it/blog/ipvs-the-linux-load-balancer/) is going to be more performant, but requires a Linux host and capabilities, which you may be remiss to grant through Docker or Kubernetes.

 ## Usage:

 1) Write a rules.yaml file such as: [./rules.example.yaml](./rules/example.yaml):